-1 Hydro One Networks Inc.
+2 Hydro One Networks Inc.

-A Regional Infrastructure Plan (RIP) and an Integrated Regional Resource Plan (IRRP) have been completed for SLHI's service territory.
-The IRRP is included in SLHI's Distribution System Plan in Appendix 2A.
-The RIP was finalized June 9, 2017 and is included in Exhibit 1 as Appendix 1C.

-5 Infrastructure planning on a regional basis is required to ensure that regional issues and 6 requirements are effectively integrated into SLHI's planning processes, which will, in turn, help 7 promote the cost-effective development of electricity infrastructure in the Province.
-The effective 8 use of regional infrastructure planning and the inclusion of regional considerations in SLHI's DSP is 9 the key to ensure coordinated development and implementation of smart grid provincial strategy.
-It 10 is important that the necessary investments are made in distribution and transmission systems that 11 will best serve the interests and the future of the region.

-SLHI's intention is to follow the Board's directions and work to address regional planning issues as they arise.
+- 3 A Regional Infrastructure Plan (RIP) and an Integrated Regional Resource Plan (IRRP) have been - 4 completed for SLHI's service territory.
+The IRRP is included in SLHI's Distribution System Plan in - 5 Appendix 2A.
+The RIP was finalized June 9, 2017 and is included in Exhibit 1 as Appendix 1C. - 6 Infrastructure planning on a regional basis is required to ensure that regional issues and - 7 requirements are effectively integrated into SLHI's planning processes, which will, in turn, help - 8 promote the cost-effective development of electricity infrastructure in the Province.
+The effective - 9 use of regional infrastructure planning and the inclusion of regional considerations in SLHI's DSP is - the key to ensure coordinated development and implementation of smart grid provincial strategy.
+It - is important that the necessary investments are made in distribution and transmission systems that - will best serve the interests and the future of the region. - 13 SLHI's intention is to follow the Board's directions and work to address regional planning issues as - 14 they arise.
 SLHI will assess and amend actions where appropriate.
-SLHI makes decisions based upon the most cost-effective solutions, and is considering conservation as one of the options to defer the need for infrastructure investments.

-16 2.2.2 Required Information

-17 SLHI has provided a copy of the Distribution System Plan (DSP) as Appendix 2A to this Exhibit.

-18 SLHI has completed Appendix 2-AB Capital Expenditure Summary presenting four historical years, column for each historical year and for the bridge year including the OEB approved amount for the
+SLHI makes decisions based - 15 upon the most cost-effective solutions, and is considering conservation as one of the options to - defer the need for infrastructure investments. - 17 2.2.2 Required Information - SLHI has provided a copy of the Distribution System Plan (DSP) as Appendix 2A to this Exhibit. - 19 SLHI has completed Appendix 2-AB Capital Expenditure Summary presenting four historical years, - 20 the 2017 Bridge Year and five planned years of capital expenditures.
+This is the first year for which - 21 SLHI has filed a DSP, and as such SLHI has entered the planned total capital budget in the "Plan" - column for each historical year and for the bridge year including the OEB approved amount for the - 23 last rebasing year. - 24 Appendix 2-AB Capital Expenditure Summary is presented in Table 2-24 below.

-19 the 2017 Bridge Year and five planned years of capital expenditures.
-This is the first year for which

-20 SLHI has filed a DSP, and as such SLHI has entered the planned total capital budget in the "Plan"

-22 last rebasing year.

-23 Appendix 2-AB Capital Expenditure Summary is presented in Table 2-24 below.
+First year of Forecast Period: 2018